 - Stay hydrated!
 It promotes healthy skin, suppresses appetite, boosts metabolism, and so many more.
 So try to follow the age-old rule of at least 8 glasses a day.
 It really helps, I’m telling you!

 - Stay away from sodas and minimize your intake of alcoholic beverages.
-(I know, I know… in traveling it can’t be helped that you’re often faced with parties or whatnot but just try to keep it down.)
+I know, I know… in traveling it can’t be helped that you’re often faced with parties or whatnot but just try to keep it down.

 Though of course, in order to motivate yourself to keep doing what you do, it helps if you do more of the things that you actually enjoy.

-We need to care for our body especially since there are a lot of forces that can make us ‘feeble’ or sickly in this kind of traveling lifestyle and I wouldn’t want you to suddenly suffer from injury and disease if your body’s strength, tolerance or immunity goes down.
+We need to care for our bodies especially since there are a lot of forces that can make us ‘feeble’ or sickly in this kind of traveling lifestyle and I wouldn’t want you to suddenly suffer from injury and disease if your body’s strength, tolerance, or immunity goes down.